-Call 911 to report any and all criminal offenses.
-After calling 911, report the incident to your DCSA so they may also respond if the incident occurred on or near CCDC's campus.
-You may reach your DCSA at the phone number or email address included in this report or you may report the incident in person to the DCSA or a CCDC staff member if present.
+Call 911 to report any criminal offenses.
+After calling 911, report the incident to your DCSA so he can also respond if the incident occurred on or near campus.
+You may reach your DCSA with the contact information included in this report or you may report the incident to the DCSA in-person or a school staff member if present.

-CCDC maintains a public crime log.
-Criminal acts reported to the DCSA will be entered into the crime log within two business days unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
+Columbia College maintains a crime log.
+Criminal acts reported to the DCSA will be entered into the crime log within two business days.
 Information that could identify either the victim or the alleged perpetrator is excluded for all log entries.
-Necessary updates to entries already reported in the log will be made within 2 business days of new information becoming available.
+Necessary updates to entries already reported in the log will be made within two business days of new information becoming available.